Jen Handley

 Jen Handley is a fictional character from the Australian television soap opera Neighbours, played by Alyce Platt.
 Jen was introduced at a time when Network Ten was working to relaunch the serial with the addition of new characters and sexier storylines to improve ratings.
 She made her first on-screen appearance on 14 February 1995.
 Jen is portrayed as an easy-going, fun loving medical student.
 Jen embarks upon a relationship with widower Philip Martin (Ian Rawlings), who gives her much-needed stability in her life.
 Her brother, Luke Handley (Bernard Curry), was later introduced to the series.
-Platt believed a storyline in which Jen is asked to donate a kidney to her cousin was a turning point for the character, as it gave her her own identity beyond a supporting role.
+Platt believed a storyline in which Jen is asked to donate a kidney to her cousin was a turning point for the character, as it gave her own identity beyond a supporting role.
 Jen's final scenes aired on 6 March 1996.
 Platt later returned to Neighbours as an unrelated character, Olivia Bell, in 2012, 2020 and 2021.